Qingquan-Li/lost-and-found/db/README.md

-# Create MySQL Tables for the Application
+# Create a MySQL database and tables for the project

 ## Lost and Found - Entity-Relationship Diagram (ERD)